CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

   JSON to your clipboard.
 Use the "Display full envelope" checkbox if you want to view the full CommunicationMod payload without affecting what is sent to GPT.
-- Before planning, open chatgpt.com in the current tab and place the cursor in the conversation you want to use.
+- Before planning, open chatgpt.com (any conversation path such as `https://chatgpt.com/c/...` works) in the current tab and place the cursor in the conversation you want to use.
 The extension validates the active tab and will log a warning if it cannot reach the ChatGPT UI automatically.
+- If Chrome prompts you to grant access to chatgpt.com, approve it so the extension can detect the tab URL and inject the helper script.
+You can also grant the permission in the site access section of the extensions page later.
 - If you see a warning about the ChatGPT content script, reload the chatgpt.com tab (or open a new conversation) so Chrome reinjects the helper before retrying.